filippos-p/TrendFollowing-updated/README.md

 For the correlated case, we practically have the sum of all the elements ('grand sum') of the covariance matrix.

+In this updated version we also have 3 more .py files that contain the new features from the previous TrendFollowing repo.
+Mainly, we stopped saving our data as a dictionary in Python and instead we are now saving them in a database.
+From there we can create a localhosted (for now) dashboard where we can create a trading universe, apply an annual volatility target, add our portfolio size and based on our signals to calculate target positions.
+While we haven't add API integration with Bybity so we can trade from the dashboard, we can "execute" the trades internally: meaning log the time, price, symbol, position size in our database so we can rebalance when new signals emerge or we are outisde the trading buffer we have set.
+The trading buffer is set based on our target position, where in order to minimize transaction costs, we allow our actual position to wiggle at a fixed percentage from that target.
+This way we make trades only at the edge of the buffer zone and we don't overtrade based on small fluctations of the signals.
+While there is a mathematical way to construct this buffer, we use a fixed percentage (10% of the target position) that works well enough for our type of trading (medium frequency) where turnover is daily and we don't need HFT accuracy.

+Below are the new files:

+  **config.py**

+  This is where all the strategy parameters live.
+The signal weights for each rule (EWMAC, bolmom, breakout), the forecast scalars that we calculated during research, the lookback windows, the volatility target and initial capital — everything is centralized here.
+The idea is that if we want to change something about the strategy (say adjust the vol target or swap a coin in/out of the universe), we only need to touch this one file.
+It also holds the file paths for the database, logs, and checkpoints, so the rest of the codebase doesn't have hardcoded paths scattered around.

+  **portfolio.py**

+  This handles everything related to live portfolio management.
+It connects to a local SQLite database (using WAL mode for concurrent reads) where it stores current positions, trade logs, daily portfolio snapshots, and strategy signals.
+  The main class PortfolioManager tracks capital, computes target positions from the forecast and volatility scalar, applies buffer zones so we don't trade on every small signal change, and executes trades when positions breach the buffer edges.
+It also does mark-to-market by pulling live prices from Bybit's REST API and correctly handles position flips (e.g. going from long to short), partial closes, and fresh opens — logging realized PnL at each step.
+There's also a Numba-accelerated backtest function in there for running historical simulations across multiple symbols.

+  **dashboard.py**

+  This is the Streamlit app that ties everything together into an interactive UI.
+It has five tabs: Symbol Analysis (candlestick charts with synced crosshair, a forecast gauge, individual signal bars and relative position size), Position Management (target vs current positions, buffer zones, trade execution either per-symbol or in batch), Portfolio Overview (mark-to-market, exposure breakdown by long/short/net/gross, portfolio equity curve), Trade Log (filterable history with CSV export), and System Status (data quality checks, buffer management, database optimization).
+The sidebar lets you select which symbols to track, fetch new data from Bybit, compute signals, and run mark-to-market — all with a single click.
+Data is cached with TTL so the dashboard stays responsive without hitting the database on every interaction.

 ---

 ## Live Trading Dashboard